toandokhanh/cit-education/README.md

 # About
-This is my specialized academic project, which I've managed to accomplish after three months of dedicated self-learning.
-I'd like to express my gratitude to all who have taken the time to review it.
-For those who wish to delve into the specifics, please do not hesitate to contact us via email at ktoan515@gmail.com.
+This is the specialized academic project that I managed to complete after three months of dedicated self-study.
+I would like to express my gratitude to everyone who took the time to review it.
+Those who want to learn more specifically please contact me via email at ktoan515@gmail.com.